Skip to main content

 Every organization has a version of the product that works perfectly — as long as nobody touches it.
 The staging environment passes all the tests.
 The demo flow looks great.
 The deck is polished.
 And then a real human being sits down, clicks the first button, and the whole thing falls apart.

 That happened today.
-A prospect — Roland, from a conference management company — sat down next to me and tried to use Authexis for the first time.
+A prospect — a prospect from a conference management company — sat down next to me and tried to use Authexis for the first time.
 Not a rehearsed demo.
 Just a person trying to log in, read a briefing, and click a link.
 Three things.
 And all three broke.

 The login flow sent a magic link that pointed to localhost — my development machine — because the environment variable was baked into the build at deploy time with the wrong value.
 The briefing email arrived fine, but when he clicked an article link, it dropped him at a login wall because the link went through an internal click tracker to an authenticated page.
 And when we fixed the magic link URL, the confirmation page only understood an older authentication flow, not the newer one our library was actually using.
 So the link verified correctly at the identity provider and then failed silently at our front door.